 Driving Offenses -- New Jersey has strict penalties including loss of driving privileges and/or insurance surcharges in most cases for offenses such as alcohol/drug related driving convictions, driving without insurance and speeding/moving violations in construction areas.

 Please make sure you are aware of the new cell phone laws both on base and in the community.
-Some rules apply on Dix and McGuire that don't apply to the community as well as others applying in the community but not on base.
+Some rules apply to JB MDL that don't apply to the community as well as others applying in the community but not on base.
 There may even be some situations that apply to McGuire but not Dix.
 Check the motor vehicles commission website as well as contacting Security Forces for updated driving violation laws.